 The Texas Department of Transportation (TxDOT) is the custodian of crash records for the State of Texas.
 Texas Transportation Code §550.062 requires any law enforcement officer who in the regular course of duty investigates a motor vehicle crash that results in injury to or the death of a person or damage to the property of any one person to the apparent extent of $1,000 or more, to submit a written report of that crash to TxDOT not later than the 10th day after the date of the crash.

-TxDOT collects crash reports from every law enforcement agency in Texas and for crashes that occur on any public roadway in Texas, not just crashes occurring on the state highway system.
-The state retention schedule for crash reports and data are 10 years plus the current year.
+TxDOT collects crash reports from Texas law enforcement agencies for crashes occurring on public roadways and the state highway system.
+The state retention schedule for crash reports and data is 10 years plus the current year.
 The current retention schedule effective in 2015 contains only five previous years plus the current year.
-Data for years beyond this period is not available.
-Each year TxDOT will continue to add one year to the retention schedule until the 10-year retention schedule is met.
+Data for years beyond this period is unavailable.
+Each year we add one year to the retention schedule until the 10-year retention schedule is met.

 This report is completed by a law enforcement officer investigating a traffic crash when apparent damage is $1,000 or more, or when the crash resulted in injury or death.

 Effective Sept.
 1, 2019, per the 85th Texas Legislature Senate Bill 312, all Peace Officer Crash Reports (CR‐3) are to be submitted electronically.
 TxDOT is currently reviewing technological ways to assist paper submitting agencies with this mandate and will be providing additional information as it becomes available.
 TxDOT offers two electronic approved formats for submitting crash data that validates the crash when submitted:

 Please use Internet Explorer when downloading TxDOT forms.